A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Probably the most beautiful way to travel through Austria!
 The Danube River stretches through 10 European countries and also flows through Austria.
 When taking a cruise ship on the river, you will pass authentic medieval villages, local wineries, river-side castles and abbeys.
 Many cruises offer combined tours where you can take a bike and cycle parts of the way to explore more of the country at your own pace.

-Cost of getting married in Austria
+Cost of a destination wedding in Austria

 Frequently Asked Questions